 VOCAB CARDS or VOCAB BOOK ENTRY:

-Throughout reading the book, write down 20 interesting phrases or vocabulary from the book.
+While reading the book, write down 20 interesting phrases or vocabulary from the book.
 You can either make entries in your vocab book or design vocab cards.
 Make sure you include the following elements: